d4l3k/gocoin/README.md

 ## Overview

-This is a library to make bitcoin address and transactions which was forked from [hellobitcoin](https://github.com/prettymuchbryce/hellobitcoin), and has some additional functions.
+This is a library to make bitcoin address and transactions which was initially forked from [hellobitcoin](https://github.com/prettymuchbryce/hellobitcoin), and added some useful features.

-This uses btcec library in [btcd](https://github.com/btcsuite/btcd) instead of https://github.com/toxeus/go-secp256k1 to be a pure GO program.
+GOcoin uses btcec library in [btcd](https://github.com/btcsuite/btcd) instead of https://github.com/toxeus/go-secp256k1 to make it a pure GO program.

-## Functions
+## Features

-1. Normaly Payment(P2PKH) including multi TXin and multi TXout.
+1. Normaly Payment(P2PKH) supporting multi TxIns and multi TxOuts.
 2. Gethering unspent transaction outputs(UTXO) and send transactions by using [Blockr.io](http://blockr.io) WEB API.
-3. M of N multisig whose codes was partially ported from https://github.com/soroushjp/go-bitcoin-multisig.
+3. M of N multisig whose codes were partially ported from https://github.com/soroushjp/go-bitcoin-multisig.

+## Requirements

+This requires

+* git
+* go 1.3+

 ## Installation